gianglaodai/lazycoder-leptos/README.md

 `cargo leptos watch`
 By default, you can access your local project at `http://localhost:3000`

+## Testing

+Use cargo-leptos to run tests across the appropriate targets:

+- Run tests: `cargo leptos test`
+- Alternatively, via package script: `npm test`
+- Run SSR-targeted tests explicitly: `cargo leptos test --bin-features ssr --lib-features hydrate --bin-default-features false --lib-default-features false` (or `npm run test:ssr`)

+Note: This replaces plain `cargo test`.
+If you only want to run library/unit tests for the hydration (wasm) target, cargo-leptos handles that automatically.
+If you encounter SSR compilation issues during cargo-leptos test, run plain `cargo test` for quick local unit checks and open an issue to track SSR test configuration.

+## Running with SSR features

+cargo-leptos requires a subcommand (e.g., serve, watch, build, test).
+The top‑level flag form `cargo leptos --features=ssr` is not accepted by cargo-leptos and will fail with "unexpected argument '--features'".

+Instead, either rely on the project defaults defined in Cargo.toml [package.metadata.leptos] (bin-features = ["ssr"], lib-features = ["hydrate"]) or pass features to a specific subcommand, for example:

+- Serve with SSR: `cargo leptos serve --bin-features ssr --lib-features hydrate --bin-default-features false --lib-default-features false`
+- Watch with SSR: `cargo leptos watch --bin-features ssr --lib-features hydrate --bin-default-features false --lib-default-features false`

+You can also use the npm scripts added for convenience:

+- `npm run serve:ssr`
+- `npm run watch:ssr`

 ## Installing Additional Tools

 By default, `cargo-leptos` uses `nightly` Rust, `cargo-generate`, and `sass`.
 If you run into any trouble, you may need to install one or more of these tools.